rochecompaan/Products.UpfrontAccounting/README.txt

 Introduction
 ============

-Upfront Accounting is fully functional accounting system for Plone.
+Upfront Accounting is a fully functional accounting system for Plone.
 It is in production at Upfront Systems and a few small companies that are involved with Upfront Systems.
 Earlier versions have been in use for almost 5 years.